-Recurrent Course in Japanese Language Education (October admission)
+■ Recurrent Course in Japanese Language Education (October admission)

 This is a one-year course for Japanese language teachers in employment working in or out of Japan.
+Students earn a Masters degree in one year.

 1.1.2 Curriculum

 As a general rule, students in the master's programs are required to take a "Core Seminar Subject" in the spring and a "Global Studies Subject" in the fall.
 (Students enrolled in October for the Peace and Conflict Studies course and the Recurrent Course in Japanese Language Education are expected to follow the designated course requirements.)